docusign/docusign-esign-java-client/readme.md

 Important Terms
 -------------------------

-Integrator Key: Identifies a single integration.
+`Integrator Key`: Identifies a single integration.
 Every API request includes the Integrator Key and a username/password combination

-Envelope: Just like a normal Postal Envelope.It contains things like Documents, Recipients, and Tabs
+`Envelope`: Just like a normal Postal Envelope.It contains things like Documents, Recipients, and Tabs

 Document: The PDF, Doc, Image, or other item you want